-Moisture Sensitivity Level chart
+What is Moisture Sensitivity Level Chart

 General Considerations for Baking

-Floor Live:- The allowable time period after removal from a moisture barrier bag, dry storage, or dry bake and before the solder reflow process.
+Floor Live:- The allowable period after removal from a moisture barrier bag, dry storage, or dry bake and before the solder reflow process.

-Humidity Indicator Card (HIC):- A card on which a moisture-sensitive chemical is applied such that it will make a Significant, perceptible change in color (hue), typically from blue (dry) to pink (wet) when the indicated relative humidity is exceeded.
+Humidity Indicator Card (HIC):- A card on which a moisture-sensitive chemical is applied such that it will make a significant, perceptible change in color (hue), typically from blue (dry) to pink (wet) when the indicated relative Humidity is exceeded.

 Desiccant:-An absorbent material used to maintain a low relative humidity (less than 10% at 25°C) in moisture barrier bags for dry-packing moisture-sensitive devices.
 Desiccant may be a silica gel or other absorbent material packed in dustless pouches.

-The shelf life for dry-packed moisture sensitivity level (MSL) SMD packages shall be a minimum of 12 months from the bag packed date, when stored in a noncondensing atmospheric environment of <40°C/90% RH.
+The shelf life for dry-packed moisture sensitivity level (MSL) SMD packages shall be a minimum of 12 months from the bag packed date when stored in a noncondensing atmospheric environment of <40°C/90% RH.